 In any case, U.S. and European policymakers should give no special deference to the views of the Ukrainian ethnic nationalists.
 Their existing program demands simultaneously the unconditional reincorporation of the Donbas and Crimea into Ukraine, radical and compulsory reduction of the Russian language and Russian culture in Ukraine, and the suppression of political parties favoring close relations with Russia.
 This program is politically impossible, morally unacceptable, and contrary to basic democratic principles.
 It directly contradicts the supposed core values of the European Union and NATO.
 It is a recipe not for integration into the West but for ethnic dictatorship and future civil war.
 Ukraine’s stability, liberal democracy, and hopes of one day joining the E.U. all depend on radically curtailing the ethno-nationalist influence now evident in Kiev and the western regions of the country.

 Some sensible Ukrainian commentators have indeed questioned whether the Donbas is worth getting back at all, given the trouble it would cause Ukraine were it to return.
 Yuri Romanenko at the Ukrainian Institute for the Future, has argued that clashes in the Ukrainian parliament over cultural policy between Donbas deputies and Ukrainian ethnic nationalists would paralyze Ukrainian policymaking and end all prospect of successful reform.
-“We shouldn’t make decisions on behalf of three million Ukrainians,” he writes, “that put 35 million at risk.”79
+“We shouldn’t make decisions on behalf of three million Ukrainians,” he writes, “that put 35 million at risk.”81

 This paper puts forward proposals for a Ukrainian settlement based on full autonomy for the Donbas under international guarantees, a formula based solidly on the Minsk II Protocol of 2015 and expanded so as to eliminate the ambiguities that derailed the original agreement of the previous September.
 The Minsk II accord was endorsed by the United States, leading European countries, Russia, the U.N.
 Security Council, and, initially, Ukraine.
 What has been lacking has been the international community’s willingness to insist on its implementation, especially when it comes to the passage of a Ukrainian constitutional amendment on autonomy for the Donbas.
 As to Crimea, the United States and its Western allies have stuck to a total, unqualified demand for a return of that territory to Ukraine — a demand that stands no chance of being fulfilled — rather than seeking a reasonable quid pro quo over Russia’s refusal to recognize Kosovo independence.

-Opposition to a reasonable compromise on the Ukraine question also stems in part from a fear that Russian strategy in Ukraine is a key part of much wider Russian ambitions, such that compromise will automatically lead to Russian aggression elsewhere that “challenges the entire architecture of the post–Cold War order,” as Nicolas Burns, Washington’s NATO ambassador at the time, put it shortly after the 2014 events in Kiev.80 This attitude shows a serious lack of historical knowledge, international perspective, and intellectual balance.
+Opposition to a reasonable compromise on the Ukraine question also stems in part from a fear that Russian strategy in Ukraine is a key part of much wider Russian ambitions, such that compromise will automatically lead to Russian aggression elsewhere that “challenges the entire architecture of the post–Cold War order,” as Nicolas Burns, Washington’s NATO ambassador at the time, put it shortly after the 2014 events in Kiev.82 This attitude shows a serious lack of historical knowledge, international perspective, and intellectual balance.
 By this standard, the Pakistani claim to Kashmir is the prelude to a Pakistani invasion of Myanmar, and the Argentinian invasion of the Falklands was part of a plan to invade Brazil.
 For the ethnic, historical, strategic, and political reasons set out in this paper, the Donbas, Crimea, and Ukraine’s international alignments are vital issues for Russia in themselves, not paths to somewhere else.

 These proposals will meet with strong opposition from Ukrainian nationalists and their supporters in the West, including those in the U.S. Congress.
 Such opponents, however, have a duty to say what they themselves are proposing as an alternative to a settlement based on the Minsk II Protocol.
 Is it remotely likely that the West can bring enough economic pressure to bear on Russia to force Moscow to abandon the Donbas without guarantees of autonomy?
 If not, can Ukraine win a war against Russia to force Russia to do so?
 If this is impossible, will the United States ever go to war with Russia to compel Russia to abandon the Donbas?
 Without a solution to the Donbas conflict, can Ukraine ever hope to join the E.U.?
 The answer to all these questions is no, so the only basis for a settlement is that of the Minsk II Protocol.
 At present, the U.S. approach to Ukraine and its conflicts has become a sort of zombie policy — a dead policy that is wandering around pretending to be alive, and getting in everyone’s way, because U.S. policymakers have not been able to bring themselves to bury it.
 With the new threat of war looming over us, it is essential that they now do so.

 Other issues between the United States and Russia should be addressed on their individual merits.
 In some areas, cooperation is possible — the future of Afghanistan and the fight against Islamist terrorism standing as examples.
 In others, such as interference in the U.S. electoral process, Russia must be firmly resisted.
 But to tie every issue into a single architecture of paranoia is to ensure that no progress will be made on anything, that U.S. attention and influence will be dispersed and wasted, and that Russia will be pushed ever further toward alliance with China.
 The United States took a wiser approach toward the Soviet Union during the Cold War — and the Soviet Union was a vastly greater threat to U.S. interests than Russia is today.